trufflesuite/truffle/packages/truffle-core/README.md

 ### Building & Distributing Your App

-Truffle uses the term “build” to mean compiling your assets into an executable app -- i.e., sending your assets through the pipeline to produce raw HTML, CSS and Javascript.
+Truffle uses the term “build” to mean transforming your `app` code into an executable and distributable package, sending your code through the pipeline to produce raw HTML, CSS and Javascript (e.g., if you're building a web app).
 Building is easy.
 Simply run:

 ```
 $ truffle build